-The wolfSSL embedded SSL/TLS library and wolfCrypt (CTaoCrypt) embedded crypto engine now support running on Microchip PIC32 processors in either MIPS16 or MIPS32 mode.
+The wolfSSL embedded SSL/TLS library (formerly CyaSSL) and wolfCrypt embedded crypto engine now support running on Microchip PIC32 processors in either MIPS16 or MIPS32 mode.
 To make it easy for developers to get started with wolfSSL and wolfCrypt on the PIC32, wolfSSL offers several example MPLAB® X IDE projects which have been developed for use with the Microchip PIC32 Ethernet Starter Kit.

 wolfSSL Embedded SSL/TLS for PIC32